 The Colorado Department of Transportation is talking with several museums to see if they might have a desire to acquire the motel's historic road sign.

-CDOT spokeswoman Gabi Dyer said once the motel is demolished, several other shuttered businesses and homes will follow.
+CDOT spokeswoman Gabby Dyer said once the motel is demolished, several other shuttered businesses and homes will follow.